-Add goofy photo booth strips to table numbers for a playful touch—not only does it show off your personality as a couple, but it serves as a fun conversation piece for guests.
-From a wedding planner's perspective, Jackson shares, "We like to make little nods to the interests our couples shares.
-For a couple who spends time together walking in parks and birdwatching, a subtle bird motif will personalize their wedding invitation and be repeated through the use of specially selected fabrics and china," Jackson says.
+Add goofy photo booth strips to table numbers for a playful touch—not only does it show off your personalities as a couple, but it also serves as a fun conversation piece for guests.
+"We like to make little nods to the interests our couples share.
+For a couple who spends time together walking in parks and birdwatching, a subtle bird motif will personalize their wedding invitation and be repeated through the use of specially selected fabrics and china."

 Are you both art lovers?
 Let it inspire your big day.
 This couple had each of their favorite paintings printed on the menus.
-For an art gallery wedding, Jackson suggests displaying mini painted canvases on easels—not only do they make pretty escorts cards but they'll also serve as meaningful mementos.
+For an art gallery wedding, Jackson suggests displaying mini-painted canvases on easels—not only do they make pretty escort cards but they'll also serve as meaningful mementos.

 Get Creative With Your Centerpiece